 - Simmer about 20 minutes, adding water or stock as needed.

-- Add the cilantro, lemon juice and garam masala and simmer 5 minutes more.
+Add the cilantro, lemon juice and garam masala and simmer 5 minutes more.
 Taste and adjust for salt.